EtiTheSpirit/XModConfig/README.md

 # XModConfig
 An API allowing starbound mods to be configured.

+# Notice: Development has ceased!
+Sorry to stop half way through.
+Modding starbound is the kind of thing I would unironically recommend to a masochist, and then the masochist would do it because they wanted to kill themselves, not because they enjoy the pain.
+Feel free to fork and continue yourself, but I'm throwing in the towel.

 **See the branches of this repo for components.**
 - **API Component:** [CLICK HERE](https://github.com/XanTheDragon/XModConfig/tree/API)
 - **Root Systems Component:** [CLICK HERE](https://github.com/XanTheDragon/XModConfig/tree/RootSys)